Jesus The Healer of

 The couple were pronounced man and wife after a beautiful service delivered by Rev Michael Hedley, the signing of the registars was overseen by Lindsey who is the appointed person for wedding services for the church.
 The wedding was attended by family and friends and they then had a function at the White House Club following the service.
 We wish them all of God's blessing and favour upon their marriage.
 Photographs of the service are below.

 Our Friday Diner at church is on the last Friday of every month from 12:00 till 2:00pm.
 Soup and sandwiches and a range of other hot meals will be available for each of the coming months.
 This is an outreach for those who may be lonely, or who maybe are just in need of company.
 There is no charge for the food but donations are welcomed.
-All donations from this monthly event go to Arab World Ministries Yemen
+All donations from this monthly event go to the Good News Hospital in Mandritsara in Madagascar for a new Cystoscope machine.

 Jesus Christ is the same today, yesterday and forever